objectiv/objectiv-analytics/bach/docs/source/open-model-hub/index.rst

 View the list of available models :ref:`here <models>` or check out the full :ref:`open model hub API reference <open_model_hub_api_reference>`.

-The open model hub is powered by :ref:`Bach <bach>`: Objectiv's data modeling library.

 More information on setting up a development environment for the open model hub in the `readme <https://github.com/objectiv/objectiv-analytics/tree/main/modelhub>`_.

 .. toctree::